-She could detect the resentment in his voice though.
-The worst kind of enemy to fight is the one you don't know anything about.
+She could detect the resentment in his voice, though.
+The worst kind of enemy to fight was the one you didn’t know anything about.

 “Think Shepard could help?”
 Jacob asked thoughtfully.

-This time, Miranda shrugged, "I don’t know.
+Miranda shrugged.
+“I don’t know.
 He’s done some great things, but even this might be too much.
-We’re going to find out soon though.”
+We’re going to find out soon, though.”

 Stopping at her quarters, Jacob asked, “The Man tell you anything?”